Blog Content Overview

 Conclusion

 A co-founder equity structure India founders can rely on is one where the agreement, the AOA, the SHA, the employment terms, and the ESOP plan all say the same thing.
-The exit route choices, whether secondary, buyback, transfer, or capital reduction, each carry a different regulatory load and a different tax bill.
-Picking the right route before the exit, not during it, is what separates clean co-founder transitions from messy ones.
+The decision starts well before incorporation: which model fits the founding team, how the split is calculated, and whether the cap table will still feel equitable at Series A. The exit route choices, whether secondary, buyback, transfer, or capital reduction, each carry a different regulatory load and a different tax bill.
+Picking the right co-founder equity structure before the exit, not during it, is what separates clean co-founder transitions from messy ones.

 Note: Tax rates referenced in this blog are as per the Income-tax Act, 2025, applicable from 01 April 2026, and are exclusive of applicable surcharge and health and education cess.